VideoCurio/ProtonMailBridgeDocker/README.md

 >>>
 ```

 Use the following information to connect via an SMTP client.
-The port numbers for the SMTP/IMAP connections are 12025 and 12143 (see your previous Docker container launch command), not the one provided by the `info`command.
+The port numbers for the SMTP/IMAP connections are 12025 and 12143 (see command `docker ps`), **NOT** the one provided by the `info`command.

 You **_MUST copy the username AND password_** from the info command (the password is random and different from your Proton account):
 ```